 What Are Indirect Objects?

-'Direct objects' do not need indirect objects to have a complete meaning as a result if there is only one object in a sentence it is a 'direct object' for sure.
-If a sentence has two objects the one that receives the action of the verb is the direct object and the one which receives the direct object is the indirect object.
+'Direct objects' do not need indirect objects to have a complete meaning.
+As a result, if there is only one object in a sentence, it is a 'direct object'.
+If a sentence has two objects, the one that receives the action of the verb is the direct object and the one that receives the direct object is the indirect object.

 Here, 'the keys' receives the action of the verb and 'him' receives the keys so, the keys is the 'direct object' and the pronoun him is the 'indirect object.'